qdb-io/qdb-buffer/README.md

 Changelog
 ---------

+0.4.1:
+- Added getCreationTime
+- Added caching for getMostRecentTimestamp for better performance

 0.4.0:
 - Added isEmpty and getMostRecentTimestamp
 - Renamed some methods in MessageBuffer removing superflous "Message" in the names